Shopify/shopify-function-rust/shopify_function/README.md

       }
       ```

-   1. Replace any references to `#[shopify_function_target]` with the `shopify_function` macro, and change its return type.
+   1. Throughout all of your source files, replace any references to `#[shopify_function_target]` with the `shopify_function` macro, and change its return type.
 Typically, this is located in a file with a name equal to the target, e.g. `run.rs`.

       ```rust
       #[shopify_function]